Kaduna Museum

 Kaduna Museum is a museum in Kaduna, Nigeria.
 The museum was opened in 1975 following the donation of the old Northern People's Congress (NPC) building by the North Central State Government.
-The Kaduna Museum contains a substantial collection of archaeological, ethnolographic and crafts exhibits and has a live crafts centre in which traditional craftsmen and women can be observed making crafts.
+The Museum is located along Ali Akilu Road in Ugawana Sarki, Kanduna.
+The Kaduna Museum contains a substantial collection of archaeological, ethnographic and crafts exhibits and has a live crafts center in which traditional craftsmen and women can be observed making crafts.

+Building

+The Museum is located within the museum premises where you can observe traditional craftsmen and women diligently at work, creating stunning pieces of art.
+The Museum itself is an architectural marvel, featuring Hausa building structures made from mud and thatch, its distinct design adds to the allure of museum, making it a must-visit destination for tourists.

+Collection

+The Museum holds archaeological, ethnographic, historical and artistic collection.